MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/sitelink-ad-extension.md

 **Delete:** Read-only

 ### <a name="enddate"></a>End Date
-The sitelink scheduled end date string formatted as *MM/DD/YYYY*.
+The ad extension scheduled end date string formatted as *MM/DD/YYYY*.

 The end date is inclusive.
-For example, if you set this field to 3/10/2017, the sitelink will stop being shown at 11:59 PM on 3/10/2017.
+For example, if you set this field to 3/10/2017, the ad extensions will stop being shown at 11:59 PM on 3/10/2017.

 **Add:** Optional.
-If you do not specify an end date, the sitelink will continue to be delivered unless you pause the associated campaigns, ad groups, or ads.
+If you do not specify an end date, the ad extensions will continue to be delivered unless you pause the associated campaigns, ad groups, or ads.
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
 The end date can be shortened or extended, as long as the start date is either null or occurs before the new end date.
 If you do not set this field, then the existing settings will be retained.
-If you set this field to *delete_value*, then you are effectively removing the end date and the sitelink will continue to be delivered unless you pause the associated campaigns, ad groups, or ads.
+If you set this field to *delete_value*, then you are effectively removing the end date and the ad extensions will continue to be delivered unless you pause the associated campaigns, ad groups, or ads.
 **Delete:** Read-only

 ### <a name="finalurl"></a>Final Url